Happyr/HappyrMailerBundle/README.md

-HappyR Mailer Bundle
+Happyr Mailer Bundle
 ==================================

-HappyR Mailer Bundle makes it easier to send HTML emails with your Symfony2 application.
+Happyr Mailer Bundle makes it easier to send HTML emails with your Symfony2 application.
 This bundle supports template rendering and sending attachments.

-## What is HappyR?

-The HappyR namespace is developed by [HappyRecruiting][1].
-We put some of our bundles here because we love to share.
-Since we use a lot of open source libraries and bundles in our application it feels natural to give back something.
-You will find all our Symfony2 bundles that we've created for the open source world at [developer.happyr.se][2].
-You will also find more documentation about each bundle and our API clients, WordPress plugins and more.